harthur/brain/README.md

 console.log(run.toString()); // copy and paste! no need to import brain.js
 ```
 # Streams
-The network itself is a [WriteStream](http://nodejs.org/api/stream.html#stream_class_stream_writable).
+The network now has a [WriteStream](http://nodejs.org/api/stream.html#stream_class_stream_writable).
 You can train the network by using `pipe()` to send the training data to the network.

+#### Example
+Refer to `test/unit/stream-bitwise.js` for an example on how to train the network with a stream.

 #### Initialization
-To train the network using a stream you must first initialize it by calling `net.initTrainStream()` which takes the following options:
+To train the network using a stream you must first create the stream by calling `net.createTrainStream()` which takes the following options:

 * `floodCallback()` - the callback function to re-populate the stream.
 This gets called on every training iteration.
 * `doneTrainingCallback(info)` - the callback function to execute when the network is done training.
 The `info` param will contain a hash of information about how the training went: